phetsims/phet-info/doc/new-dev-onboarding.md

 ### Pull & Push Routines

-You may be surprised to find that PhET developers work off of, commit, and push to the master branch.
+You may be surprised to find that PhET developers work off of, commit, and push to the main branch.
 The reasons for this workflow are beyond the scope of this document.
-However, working off of master does require specific routines in pull, push, and commit behaviors.
+However, working off of main does require specific routines in pull, push, and commit behaviors.

 - Pull code from all repos, every morning.